sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 :-------------------------:|:-------------------------:
 Deferred Reference Counting |  Partial Tracing

 Rather than doing reference counting completely, Deferred Reference Counting defers updating the reference count of objects pointed directly by roots until batch processing.
 This is based on the observation that pointers from roots are likely to change very often as they are directly used in the program.
-Notice that we can view this as tracing from roots to their targets and reference counting for the intra-heap pointers: All the assignments that lead to intra-heap pointers change would be tracked by reference counting as normal.
+Notice that we can view this as tracing from roots to their targets and reference counting for the intra-heap pointers: All the assignments that lead to intra-heap pointer changes would be tracked by reference counting as normal.
 When we suspend the program, we trace the roots for one level, which compensates for the delay.

-Reversely, we could design Partial Tracing, which uses reference counting for edges from roots to heaps while tracing the intr-heap pointers.
-However, this combines the worse properties of both tracing and reference counting: it suffers from the high mutation cost from the fast-changing of root pointers while still need to spend a long time to trace the heap.
+Reversely, we could design Partial Tracing, which uses reference counting for edges from roots to heaps while tracing the intra-heap pointers.
+However, this combines the worst properties of both tracing and reference counting: it suffers from the high mutation cost from the fast-changing of root pointers while still need to spend a long time to trace the heap.
 This design failure demonstrates that although tracing and reference counting are duals, they are not equally easy to solve under different cases.

 ### Split Heap and multi-Heap Collectors

 The most common Split-heap collector architecture is Generational collectors.
-Generational collectors are based on the following empirical observation that most objects are short lived, as shown in the left figure bellow.
-Here Y axis shows the number of bytes allocated and the X access shows the number of bytes allocated over time. ()
+Generational collectors are based on the empirical observation that most objects are short lived, as shown in the left figure bellow.
+Here the Y axis shows the number of bytes allocated and the X access shows the number of bytes allocated over time. ()

 <img src="ObjectLifetime.gif" alt="" style="width:100%"> | <img src="gen.png" alt="" style="width:100%">
 :-------------------------:|:-------------------------: